precice/micro-manager/docs/configuration.md

 summary: Provide a JSON file to configure the Micro Manager.
 ---

+{% note %} In the preCICE XML configuration the Micro Manager is a participant with the name `Micro-Manager`. {% endnote %}

 The Micro Manager is configured with a JSON file.
 An example configuration file is

 ```json